 The Soil Testing Process

-Some of the places where you can get your soil tested include specialized landscaping companies, private labs, local agricultural extension offices, and garden centers, and so on.
-Before anything, you must take a soil sample.
+Some of the places where you can get your soil tested include specialized landscaping companies, private labs, local agricultural extension offices, garden centers, etc. Before anything, you must take a soil sample.

 How To Test The Soil Yourself